 The Monumenta Germaniae Historica was founded in 1819 by the Gesellschaft für Deutschlands ältere Geschichtskunde.
 It is without doubt one of the most prestigious editorial undertakings for the critical publication of medieval historical texts.

 Provides comprehensive statistics, ratings, and analysis on primarily U.S. stocks, mutual funds, exchange-traded funds, other investment vehicles, searchable by individual company, industry sector, and other parameters.
 Also includes a database of Morningstar-generated news stories and videos searchable by date, author, topic area, and asset class.
-Only one person at a time can use this database; please use the End Session button when you finish.
+Access is for 3 concurrent users.; please use the End Session button when you finish.

 Mosby's Skills is part of Elsevier's Mosby's Suite, an online solution that provides continuing education, skills reference and evidence-based support at the point of care.
 Mosby's Skills brings over 1,200 evidence-based skills and procedures together with competency management functionality to meet the learning and reference needs of your organization.